 \section{Comparison of quadrature methods}

 Spherical quadratures may be broadly categorized into five main groups: spherical Gauss quadratures, spherical Chebyshev quadratures, near-uniform spherical coverings, product quadratures and Monte-Carlo methods.
 In the following, we review and compare these approaches for two- and three-angle quadratures.
-To formulate general recommendations for the selection of the best quadrature method, (summarized in Sec.~\ref{averaging:recommendations}) we calculated their efficiency, and rank profiles.
-Exemplary rank profiles for representative quadrature methods from each category and a chart of their McLaren efficiency are provided in the Appendices~\ref{averaging:appendix:method_rank_profiles} and \ref{averaging:appendix:efficiency_chart}, respectively.
+To formulate general recommendations for the selection of the best quadrature method (summarized in Sec.~\ref{averaging:recommendations}), we calculated their McLaren efficiency, and rank profiles.
+A chart of the efficiency and exemplary rank profiles of representative quadrature methods from each category are provided in Appendices~\ref{averaging:appendix:efficiency_chart} and \ref{averaging:appendix:method_rank_profiles}, respectively.